0xneelo/usdc_token_perps/USDC vs Token based LPs.md

 - **Imperial** – a delta‑neutral, USDC‑backed perp protocol requiring LP deposits and a 4% OI backstop in USDC, yielding system leverage ≈0.8× and implying high required APR (80–150%) for USDC LPs given 30–50% expected protocol loss.

-- **Vibecaps** – a token‑backed, solver‑based perpetual model where SIM inventory from projects/whales supports leverage of 5–10× without requiring structural USDC backstops.
-SIM stakers already bear token risk and can rationally accept much lower explicit APR (5–10%).
+- **Vibecaps** – a token‑backed, solver‑based perpetual model where SYMM inventory from projects/whales supports leverage of 5–10× without requiring structural USDC backstops.
+SYMM stakers already bear token risk and can rationally accept much lower explicit APR (5–10%).

 Combining:

 - a 6.2× advantage in raw system leverage, and
-- a 15× advantage in cost of capital (USDC vs SIM),
+- a 15× advantage in cost of capital (USDC vs SYMM),

 Vibecaps achieves an estimated 93× higher risk‑adjusted capital efficiency than Imperial.